UESL Foundation logo

 Our Platform

-• 8 IDD-specific accessibility modes built into the engine
+• 4 input modes + 8 IDD-specific accessibility settings built into the engine from the ground up

 8 Accessibility Modes — Built In